Pioreactor/docs.pioreactor/developer-guide/04-Plugins/02-adding-plugins-to-ui.md

 ![](/img/developer-guide/dropdown_automations.png)

-This list is sourced from yaml files located on the leader's Raspberry Pi, under `/var/www/pioreactorui/contrib/automations/`.
+This list is sourced from yaml files located on the leader's Raspberry Pi, in either of two directories:
+ - `/var/www/pioreactorui/contrib/automations/`, is the source of the "default" automations
+ - `/user/pioreactor/.pioreactor/plugins/ui/automations`, is a directory to put custom plugins.

  Placing a new yaml file in the correct folder there will populate the list with your new automation.
 Here's an example `example.yaml` file:

 ```yaml
 ---